-- On election night, immediately upon the closing of the polls at 8:00 p.m. and continuing without adjournment until all precincts are accounted for, we collect, resolve, and tally all the votes cast at the Vote Center and the VBM ballots received prior to Election Day.
-VBM ballots received on Election Day are included in the Final Official tally. - Beginning at 8:05 p.m. on election night, we release the results of this tally to the public and to the Secretary of State, reported by contest and by precinct.
+- On election night, immediately upon the closing of the ballot boxes at 8:00 p.m. we collect, resolve, and tally all the votes cast in the VBM ballots received prior to Election Day that have been accepted for counting.
+VBM ballots received on and after Election Day are included in subsequent result updates. - Beginning at 8:05 p.m. on election night, we release the results of this tally to the public and to the Secretary of State, reported by contest and by precinct.
 Vote results are considered unofficial until the elections official completes the official canvass. - The distribution of semifinal official election results will commence at 8:05 p.m.
-After 8:30 p.m., results are updated every 30 minutes until all precinct counts have been reported.